AndreRudolph/impulsephp-doc/docs/controller.md

 <h4><a name="introduction"></a></h4>

 Controllers in Impulse PHP Framework are not exactly the same as you might be used with other frameworks.
 In most other frameworks among other responsibilites, a controller is that instance that decides which view must be rendered.
-However, in impulse the exact opposite is the case as you have already explored in the **_Views_** section.
+However, in impulse the exact opposite is the case that a view binds a concrete controller class as you have already explored in the **_Views_** section.

-<h4><a name="basis-controller">Basic controllers</a></h4>
+<h4><a name="basics">Basics</a></h4>

-<h4><a name="defining-controllers">Defining controllers</a></h4>
+<h4><a name="controller-class">Controller class</a></h4>

+A minimalistic controller class is an empty class that extends the AbstractController class which is provided by the framework.
+The base class provides some useful functionalities that will be covered in a later section.

-Defining a controller is not very complicated.
-A controller is never called directly from the frameworks user.
-Instead a controller will be bound to a certain template.
+As previousely mentioned, a controller will be rarely called directly from the frameworks user.

 <!--<pre class="code-white line-numbers language-markup">-->
 <div class="code-header">